Top 50 AI Funded Startups June 2026 | Complete Rankings

 $88M total • $460M valuation • Series B

-Platform for running open-source AI models via API with 60K+ developers
+Platform for running open-source AI models via API with 60K+ developers.
+Infrastructure layer enabling rapid deployment of Hugging Face and custom models without MLOps overhead.

 Rank Company Total Funding Valuation Category Key Metric